 Today’s farmers use sophisticated agriculture technology because they can save time and money.

-Crops grow in specific locations.
-This makes Geographic Information Systems (GIS) an EXTREMELY relevant tool for farmers.
+Because crops are location-based, this makes Geographic Information Systems (GIS) an EXTREMELY relevant tool for farmers.

-Data From the Machine – Precision Farming
+1. Data from the Machine – Precision Farming

 Precision farming applies fertilizer only where it’s needed.
 It’s site-specific.